Live-Charts/WebSiteDocs/v1/Labels/index.md

 An *Axis* has 2 types of labels, formatted and mapped labels.

-### Formatted Labels <small>As seen at the Y axis</small>
+### Formatted Labels

-A Formatted label is useful when there is a direct conversion between the chart value and the label, for example, in the image above, the Y axis has a range of values between 8 and 26, but because of  the current formatter, we are able to see '8' as '8.00k items'.
+A formatted label is shown at the top of this article at the Y axis, a Formatted label is useful when there is a direct conversion between the chart value and the label, for example, in the image above, the Y axis has a range of values between 8 and 26, but because of  the current formatter, we are able to see '8' as '8.00k items'.

 To achieve this use the *Axis.LabelFormatter* property, it stores a function that takes a double